bronzeRaf/generos/README.md

 ______________________________________________________________________________

 ## Writing GRS files:
 GRS files are models that represent ROS2 Systems.
-It is actually a DSL to describe what Generos you would like to generate for you.
+GRS is actually a DSL to describe what Generos you would like to generate for you.

 A GRS program consist of many Commands.
 A command could be:
 Package | Node | Parameter | Publisher | Subscriber | Client | Server | ActionServer | ActionClient | Dependency | Message | ServiceMessage | ActionInterface | QoSProfile

 Commands could be placed in any order.
 Every Command consinst of some special Components, based on its type.
-Below you can see the components per Command.
-In these examples, in the comments you can see the datatype of any Component, if this component is optional or reqiured and if it is single component or not.
+Below you can see the accepted Components per Command.
+In these examples, in the comments you can see the datatype of any Component, if this component is optional or reqiured and if it is a single or a multiple Component.
 For example a ROS2 package could have many nodes, but only one maintainer.
-Multiple components are separated by spaces.
-Anything between double asterisks ``(**anything**)`` means that you need to replace them with your code.
+Multiple components are separated by spaces and could be one or more.
+Anything between double asterisks ``(**anything**)`` means that you need to replace them with your code without the asterisks.
 The order of the Components inside a Command is critical and could not be changed.

 ### Comments
 In GRS comments start with // and takes all the rest of the line.